vtex/openapi-schemas/README.md

 To sync schema files with our Developer Portal, you should add them to [`.github\workflows\readme-github-sync.yml`](https://github.com/vtex/openapi-schemas/blob/master/.github/workflows/readme-github-sync.yml).

-To sync a new file, add a new step to the `job` description, as exemplified below.
+To sync a new file, add a new step to the `Sync` job description, as exemplified below.

 ```yaml
 - name: Sync Template API #Replace "Template" with the API name